Rigid Flex PCB: how to choose the Design tool

 Designs that have both rigid and flexible circuitry contain all circuit construction elements; separate rigid circuits are connected by flex circuits to form a single assembly, eliminating the possibility of mating and signal routing errors.
 While rigid flex can be more costly, in actuality, they may be more cost-effective and increase yield with a reduction of touch steps during assembly.

-Why choose Cadlog?
+Why to choose Cadlog?

-Specialists in Electronics
+Experts in Electronics

 Customer at the Center